Applying For Practicing Membership

 You must act in a professional manner.
 For the BCAK, this requires that you abide by its Ethics Policy, Scope of Practice (including guidelines), Professional Practice Standards, and are proficient in the English language, in addition to maintaining and enhancing your skills and knowledge through ongoing continuing education.

-A number of BC universities and colleges have received priority recognition by the BCAK for one or more of their undergraduate degree programs.
-These programs meet the BCAK's minimum academic requirements.
-Applicants who graduate with one of these specific degrees meet the primary academic requirements for membership and may apply through Pathway 1.
-Please see below for a list of approved Pathway 1 degree programs.
+Recognized university/college undergraduate degree programs have been verified and meet the BCAK's minimum academic content and grade requirements for Practicing membership admission.
+Applicants who hold one of these degrees are deemed to meet the primary academic requirements for membership and may apply through Pathway 1.
+Please follow the link below for a list of approved Pathway-1 degree programs.

 List of Approved Pathway 1 Degree Programs

-Applicants who graduate with a degree other than those listed are required to apply under pathway 2.
+Applicants who graduate with a degree other than those listed must apply under Pathway 2.

-There are three sub-categories within Pathway 2.
-The pathway which applies to you is based on the country and language in which your degree was completed.
+Pathway 2 contains 3 subcategories based on where you were educated and the language in which you were educated.
 Please select from the following sub-pathway links provided to determine your requirements and how to apply.

 - Pathway 2A – Graduates of BC and Canadian undergraduate degree programs (excluding Pathway 1 degree programs)